The Home Depot grant brings $50,000 to ECSU

 "I'm just ecstatic that we see such a golden opportunity now to build this facility.
 Our alumni, students and everyone who voted really helped us win this grant," Little said.
 "This will be the start of our efforts to upgrade our athletic facilities and we are happy to see our plans develop now.
 We look forward to the next step, building the facility.
 Most of all we look forward to welcoming the community to the exciting games, baseball camps and more held in this facility in the future."

 In order to compete, colleges and universities submitted environmentally-friendly campus improvement project proposals explaining how they would spend the $50,000 major grant, or one of the ten $10,000 minor grants.
 ECSU called on students, staff, faculty, alumni and community supporters to vote online this past spring.
 ECSU's goal was to win the $50,000 grant to create a baseball field using land previously donated for ECSU athletics.
 In its proposal, university officials explained that the current baseball facilities are less than desirable for a collegiate level team.

 The Home Depot 'Retool Your School' grant program is designed to encourage and recognize innovative environmentally-friendly projects that contribute to the campuses of historically black colleges and universities.
-Please visit www.retoolyourschool.com for more information about the grant program and grant winners.
+Please visit www.retoolyourschool.com for more information.